EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-radiusparams/aaa-radiusparams.md

 Port number on which the RADIUS server listens for connections.

 <b>radKey</b>
-The key shared between the client and the server.
+The key shared between the RADIUS server and clients.
+Required for allowing the NetScaler appliance to communicate with the RADIUS server.

 <b>groupAuthName</b>
 To associate AAA users with an AAA group, use the command